diggerwoo/jsh/README.md

 There are several internal env vars of jsh:
  - SCPEXEC, set 1 or TRUE if users/groups are allowed to use sftp and scp.
  - SCPDIR, defines public directories other than user's home directory.
-Multi directory shoud be separated by ':'.
+Multi directory should be separated by ':'.
  - SCP_SERVER, sets the sftp-server path, default is /usr/libexec/openssh/sftp-server.
 You need to manually configure this if the path is different from your system's.
 The path should be the same as that specified by ”subsystem sftp“ in the opessh's ssh_config configuration file.
  > Note the "subsystem sftp" in sshd_config cannot be configured as ”internal-sftp“.
 The internal-sftp cannot work with jsh to implement the HOME directory jail.
  - HOMEJAIL, sets whether the user is restricted to access only the HOME/public directory after logging in with SSH or CONSOLE, enabled by default, disabled when set to 0 or False.
  > When HOMEJAIL is enabled, cd and vim can be restricted inside HOME/public directories.
 But for other commands, HOMEJAIL is actually achieved by restricting the PATH parameter.
-That is, the PATH parameter entered by the user cannot reache outside HOME/public directories.
+That is, the PATH parameter entered by the user cannot reach outside HOME/public directories.
 If the command parameter is misconfigured, e.g. configuring "ls WORDS" instead of "ls PATH", then the HOMEJAIL of the "ls" will fail.
 Refer to [section 4.3](#43-add-permitted-command-syntaxes) for more details.

 For example:
 ```